 The colour of the water is truly majestic, the views everywhere are amazing, and the hike trails vary in complexity.
 There is enough here to do for a good few hours if not an entire day.
-We rented a canoe and took it around the lake for an hour, could have easily been two, the lake is bigger than it seems.
-Bring a picnic for a snack, do some shopping at the park store (they sell North Standard Trading Post stuff!) and than go for a hike.
+We rented a canoe and took it around the lake for an hour.
+I could’ve easily spent two because the lake is bigger than it seems.
+Bring a picnic for a snack to make the most of your visit and hike.
+Before heading out, do some shopping at the park store (they sell North Standard Trading Post stuff!).
 Unless you’re just walking around the lake, the hikes are pretty steep walks up so proper hiking gear is important.

-As you drive towards Banff there are multiple opportunities to pull over and do some brief site seeing, at this points the mountains, pines and glacier rivers are everywhere.
+As you drive towards Banff there are multiple opportunities to pull over and do some brief site seeing.
+At this point of the road trip the mountains, pines, and glacier rivers are everywhere.
 A few lovely spots to have a picnic and see some odd historical sites.

 Stop three: Johnston Creek

-We tried to go to Lake Louise but this location is so insanely popular now that the parking lots are full by 6am with . cars and giant tour busses – I can only imagine how crowded it is around the lake.
-What we really wanted to see is Moraine Lake but since it is located behind Lake Louise the whole things was just a nightmare, we tried twice, gave up and instead went to see some waterfalls at Johnston Creek.
+We tried to go to Lake Louise but this location is so insanely popular now that the parking lots are full by 6 am with cars and tour buses.
+I can only imagine how crowded it is around the lake.
+What we really wanted to see is Moraine Lake but since it is located behind Lake Louise the whole thing was just a nightmare.
+We tried twice, gave up, and instead went to see some waterfalls at Johnston Creek.
 It’s a fairly easy hike on the side of a tall cascade of water.
 You can hike pretty much all the way to the top with multiple viewpoints and rest stops.
 And at the top, on a nice day, you’ll see a rainbow!

 Stop four: Banff Gondola Park

 Another spot you can easily spend a day in!
 If you’re brave enough you can hike all the way up.
-For everyone else, there’s the gondola and then the wooden stair path to the top of the mountain where the the historic weather observatory is located.
+For everyone else, there’s the gondola and then the wooden stair path to the top of the mountain where the historic weather observatory is located.
 The view from the observation deck is breathtaking – mountains everywhere!
 The restaurant at the top is quite nice as well, we had a lovely snack with some local beers.
-For overnight we stayed in Canmore, a smaller town with a few wineries and cool night time spots to hangout in.
+For overnight, we stayed in Canmore.
+It is a smaller town with a few wineries and cool nighttime spots to hang out in.
 Banff is generally more pricey and harder to find accommodations.